phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### All Tests In System  system/all
 This is a collection of all supported test profiles found within the specified OpenBenchmarking.org repository.

+#### Application Tests  system/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a application software test.

 #### Benchmark Tests  system/benchmark
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a benchmark software test.